Introduction

 derive id = f"{title}_{country}" # F-strings like Python

-derive country_code = s"LEFT(country, 2)" # S-strings allow using SQL as an escape hatch
+derive country_code = s"LEFT(country, 2)" # S-strings permit SQL as an escape hatch

 SQL